 - Large existing parcels there are fewer parcels to negotiate future right-of-way purchase and the roadway impacts fewer property owners in the McDermott corridor. - A McDermott alignment fits the logical progression of interchanges at twomile spacing along I-84 (i.e. Meridian, Ten Mile, McDermott, Garrity) - c) Requests for Area of City Impact Expansion: Since adoption of the existing Plan, the Mayor and City Council have received requests from individual property owners outside the existing AOCI to receive urban services.
-Meridian City Code requires a property to be within the AOCI and Urban Services Planning Area before annexation and service extensions can occur.
-So, the AOCI boundary must be adjusted to consider any of these requests.
+Prior to September 2005, Meridian City Code required a property to be within the AOCI and Urban Services Planning Area before annexation and service extensions could occur.
+That regulation was changed in the Unified Development Code to allow the City to annex property outside the AOCI.
+Nevertheless, the AOCI boundary should be adjusted to reflect the City's intended areas of future growth and service expansion.
 Amending the Comprehensive Plan is the first step to expanding this boundary (prior to negotiating the boundary with Ada County).
 While properties outside an AOCI have some development rights, sound planning calls for urban and suburban development to utilize sanitary sewer and municipal water where feasible.
 Since Meridian is the nearest city to the interested properties and probably best suited to extend urban services, staff was directed to include the AOCI expansion in this CPA application.